Hxnter999/FindWDK/README.md

 - Add clang/gcc support.
 - Remove the ability to include the headers provided by microsoft as they are obviously not compatible with other compilers and otherwise require a lot of things to be setup properly
 - Enforce DriverEntry as an entry, must be user defined.
+- Add a small header library to provide useful intrinsics and declarations from the wdk.

 ~~## Version 1.0.2 (TBD)~~